kitzberger/songs/Little Did I Know.md

 	F C G C
 	Coz you're a cat person, anti social cat person
 	A crazy cat person - that's what you are

+## Bridge 2

+	F Am
+	the twoooo of us won't ever be alike the two of us won't happen in a million years

+## Verse

+	according to science - it's just not meant to be you fancy evil and four legged beasts

+	they haunt me in my nightmares
+	and just so you know

+	i google ducklings
+	well that's how i roll